SUSE/buildpacks-ci/java/README.md

 This pipeline monitors the java buildpack repository for new releases.
-As soon as a new release is out it will built the buildpack and upload it to s3.
-It also tags repo, creates a github release and triggers the final release pipeline.
+As soon as a new release is out it will rebase our fork against upstream, built the buildpack and upload it to s3.
+It also tags the repo, creates a github release and triggers the final release pipeline.